 Almost all HST student research is performed under the auspices of MIT.
 HST student research is not under the auspices of MIT only if all three of the following conditions are met:

-a) The student is not receiving an MIT degree (that is, MD students or MEMP students with SEAS or Biophysics as the collaborating department).
+- The student is not receiving an MIT degree (that is, MD students or MEMP enrolled thru SEAS or Biophysics).

-b) The student is not receiving any RA or fellowship funding processed through HST.
+- The student is not receiving any RA or fellowship funding processed through MIT.

 3. If your research is not under the auspices of MIT:

-b) In addition to complying with the processes described in the resources above, you may also be required to adhere to the policies of another institution, such as your degree institution or the institution where your research is being conducted.
+- You may be required to adhere to the policies of one or more institutions, such as your degree institution and/or the institution where your research is being conducted.